JulianBauerCode/carSharing/README.md

 #### Update logbook
 Insert new data using Excel or LibreOffice-Calc.
 You decide wheter you like to keep different files for different months or combine all the data in one single large Excel-file.
-Python reads the complete file and filters the data to only process the data of the specified month.
+Python reads the complete file and filters the data in order to process the specified month.

 ![alt text](https://raw.githubusercontent.com/JulianBauerCode/pictures/master/carSharing/logbook.png)